sonata-nfv/son-install/README.md

 # son-install

-'son-install' provides a simple way to create, manage, upgrade and destroy (CMUD) the SONATA Service Plataform (SP) as a standalone environment but also the specialized Integration, Qualification and Demonstration environments as well.
+'son-install' provides a simple way to create, manage, upgrade and destroy (CMUD) the SONATA Service Plataform (SP) as a standalone environment but also the specialized Integration (CI), Qualification (QI) and Demonstration (DI) environments as well.

 'son-install' is built of a set of Ansible playbooks to:
 * automate the deployment (and termination) of infrastructure and applications.
-* manage the SONATA services and applications lifecycle
+* manage the SP services and applications lifecycle
 * zero downtime roll up upgrades

 All you need is a 'bash' shell with Ansible installed: actually, 'son-cmud.yml' is the main playbook to invoke all the SONATA CMUD operations.